 “Excuse me?”
 “Pardon?”
 “Could you repeat that?”
 For people speaking English as a second language, these phrases can be the source of a lot of anxiety.
 Even if you were feeling confident that you were speaking grammatically correct English before, what if you made a mistake?
 Or perhaps you misused an important word.

 The more likely reason for which you were misunderstood was due to your pronunciation.
 English pronunciation is notoriously difficult to learn, made up of a whopping 44 unique sounds.
-Not only that, but written English rarely reflects how a word should be spoken, with letters having a variety of pronunciations.
+In addition English is not a phonetic language which means that written English doesn't always reflect how a word should be spoken, with letters having a variety of pronunciations.

 One of the more obvious aspects of pronunciation that you can work on is the way that you move your mouth.
 By moving your mouth and lips, you change the sound that you produce when speaking.
 However, incorrect mouth positioning can lead to issues with pronunciation.

 The reason why so many non-native English speakers struggle with this is down to the differences in the way that their mother tongue and English speak.
 English uses a lot of ‘open mouth position’ sounds.
 These are sounds that require the speaker to lower their jaw and open their mouth wider.

 Examples of this are ‘O’, ‘Or’, and ‘Are’.
 As some languages don’t use ‘open mouth position’ sounds, it can be hard for native speakers of those languages to adjust.

 There’s a number of ways that you can work on improving your mouth and lip movements though.
 One way is to use a mirror or camera.
 Whilst looking closely at your mouth in the mirror, produce whatever sound or word that you’re trying to improve your pronunciation of.
 Then, compare that with how a native English speaker’s mouth moves when they say it.